solubis/angular-ui/src/components/datatable/README.md

 Although the module experienced an overhaul under the hood, most of the syntax has remained the same.
 A few things worth mentioning:

 * Some of the attributes have been renamed.
-* At the very least each element requires a designated attribute, e.g. `md-table`, `md-head`, `md-body`, `md-row`, `md-column`, `md-cell`.
+* At the very least each element requires a designated attribute, e.g. `m-table`, `m-head`, `m-body`, `m-row`, `m-column`, `m-cell`.
 * A table is no longer required to have a header, in fact many of the components are now isolate from one another and all components have their own isolated scope.
 * Row selection is now completely independent of `ng-repeat`.
 * Row selection can now be toggled on or off.
 In fact most features can be toggled on or off at anytime.
 * It is now possible to have selected items persist between page changes, even for items paginated on the server.
 See [Row Selection](#row-selection) for an explanation of row selection behavior.
 * Returning a promise from a callback will no longer show a progress indicator.
-All promises should be passed to the `md-progress` attribute.
+All promises should be passed to the `m-progress` attribute.
 This is to isolate the `mdTablePagination` directive since it is not a descendent of the `mdTable` directive.
 * You are now free to put whatever you want in column headers, including icons!
 The cost, however, is the trim functionality is no longer available.
 * The `unit` and `show-unit` attributes are gone.
 They were mostly pointless.
 * Boundary links for pagination are now disabled by default but can be enable with an attribute.